Blue Wrap Waste Reduction

 1. High Medical Waste

 Perhaps the most prominent issue with using blue wrap for medical equipment sterilization is the amount of medical waste it generates.
-Surgical blue wrap is only good for one use before you must discard it.
+Surgical blue wrap is only good for one use before you must discard it, and is creating a blue wrap waste problem for the medical industry as a whole.

 2. Low Cost Efficiency